gerritgr/NetworkEpidemicPlayground-React/README.md

 Frontend written by [Julius Herrmann](https://github.com/JuliusHerrmann)
 # Setup
 - Install node (and npm).
+- In package.json change the "homepage" entry to your domain
 - Clone repository and run "npm install".

 # To run locally